ignotaC/smallsoft/README.md

               last one go stand for group and other - write permissions set on unix socket.
 So if you need root to execute something simple user can call it via this socket to do job.
+18. httpreq_addcrlf - Program adds after new line of each entry CRLF creating proper http request.
+On the end it makes passes one more CRLF.
+              Empty lines are being ignored.
+Example of usage, we have file httpreq:

+              GET /babylon/tower HTTP/1.0
+              Host: gagle.shit

+              We use it this way:
+              cat httpreq | httpreq_addcrlf | netcat gagle.shit 80

 How to install?
 Run make in makefile directory.